ichrnn/AnomalyDetectionTimeSeriesData/README.md

 This project is to build a model for Anomaly Detection in Time Series data for detecting Anomalies in the S&P500 index dataset, which is a popular stock market index for the top 500 US companies, using Deep Neural Network LSTM in Keras with Python code.
 You must be familiar with Deep Learning which is a sub-field of Machine Learning.
 Specifically, we’ll be designing and training an LSTM Autoencoder using Keras API, and Tensorflow2 as back-end.
-Along with this you will also create interactive charts and plots with plotly python and seaborn for data visualization and displaying results within Jupyter Notebook.
+Along with this you will also create interactive charts and plots with plotly python and seaborn for data visualization and displaying results within Jupyter Notebook

 # Pre-requisites
  Python